Introduction | Budget Data | Guidelines | Research Funding Opportunities | Strategy for New Investigators

 FIC considers reductions in funding (greater than 25 percent of the total costs of the IRG recommended level for the competitive year) to be a change in scope.
 FIC staff will request revised budgets and specific aims if this occurs.

 FIC uses two methods to solicit applications for research and research training awards: Requests for Applications (RFAs) and Program Announcements (PAs).
-In the past, RFAs have covered topics such as tobacco, HIV/AIDS, malaria, emerging infectious diseases, population and health, environmental and occupational health, ecology of infectious disease, biodiversity, international research in bioethics, and informatics training.
+In the past, RFAs have covered topics such as non-communicable diseases, tobacco, malaria, population and health, environmental and occupational health, biodiversity, international research in bioethics, and informatics training.
+In the past PAs have covered such topics such as:

 FIC employs a variety of funding mechanisms to meet programmatic objectives.
 Current funding mechanisms, and related active program announcements, include: